 The considered performance metrics for the carried out binary classification tasks are based on the True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN) assignments.
-The meaning of these outcomes is detailed in Table 4.
+The meaning of these outcomes are detailed in Table 4.
 They can be represented in a compact form as the four elements of the resulting confusion matrix [65].

 The main performance metrics can be derived by a combination of these items [65].
-In the following sections, we consider accuracy, recall, precision, F1-score, area under the receiver operating characteristic (ROC) curve (AUC) as affiliated performance indexes.
+In the following sections, we consider accuracy, recall, precision, F1score, Area Under the Receiver Operating Characteristic (ROC) Curve (AUC) as affiliated performance indexes.
 Formal definitions of these indexes are given in Table 5.